To find out more, including how to control cookies, see here:

 (Photo by Ali Kazal on Unsplash)

 I think the very first time I came across drafting in games was in Citadels.
-In this form of closed card draft, the first player is dealt a number of cards, usually based on player count, for example, number of players plus one.
+In this form of a closed card draft, the first player is dealt a number of cards, usually based on player count, for example, number of players plus one.
 They take one of the cards and pass the rest to the next player, who does the same, until every player has one card.
 You can have variations, of course, where double or some other multiple of the number of cards are passed around, so that everyone ends up with two, three or more cards each.

 In this form of card drafting, the first player tends to have a benefit, because they can pick the best card, leaving less valuable cards to the second player, who can take the second-best card and so on.
 This first player advantage should be balanced out in some way, for example by ensuring the game lasts several rounds and the first player changes every round, so that everyone can be the first to choose cards.